8 things you never knew about hospital food

 The speech therapists and dietitians pay attention to the food textures, particularly the blended diet, because of the risk of choking.

-The blended food must be lump-free and smooth.
+The blended food must be lump-free.
 It cannot be too watery nor too sticky, as the food could get into a patient’s airway and end up in the lungs, which can cause a chest infection.

 “That can be life-threatening for our patients, so what we’re trying to achieve is that the patients are safe with the food that we serve,” said Ms Huang.